emilygv/emilyvernon.com/_casestudies/regent.md

 {% include case_h3_block.html
 title="Learnings +<br>Results"
-content="**Regent Hotels continues to expand globally, where they are doubling their current footprint.** Our approach and guidelines created a standard for both hotels and resorts. **Though each location should have it’s own style and interpretation of the approach, a standard ensures the guest experience and brand expression will be the same level worldwide.**" %}
+content="**Regent Hotels continues to expand globally, where they are doubling their current footprint.** Our approach and guidelines created a standard for both hotels and resorts. **Though each location should have its own style and interpretation of the approach, a standard ensures the guest experience and brand expression will be the same level worldwide.**" %}

 {% capture info-highlight %}
 #### Helped establish IHG’s luxury presence